oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ### Populating the Classroom Page
 - To populate the Classroom Page: See [Creating a Classroom](#creating-a-classroom)

 ### Populating the Review Test Page

 - To populate the Review Test Page:

      - **Quick method:**

-       Step 1.
-Go to http://localhost:8181/admin -> Activities tab and click Load dummy new structures data once.
+       - Go to http://localhost:8181/admin -> Activities tab and click Load dummy new structures data once
-       Step 2.
-Go to http://localhost:8181/classroom-admin, edit the "Math" classroom, and add the ID of "Dummy Topic 1" to the topics list.
+       - Go to http://localhost:8181/classroom-admin, edit the "Math" classroom, and add the ID of "Dummy Topic 1" to the topics list
-       Step 3.
-Open the Topic Editor for "Dummy Topic 1".
+       - Open the Topic Editor for "Dummy Topic 1".
 Under the Canonical Stories tab, open the "Help Jaime win the Arcade" story.
-       Step 4.
-Click on each chapter (node) and manually add the generated dummy skills to the Acquired Skills section, then save.
+       - Click on each chapter (node) and manually add the generated dummy skills to the Acquired Skills section, then save.
-       Step 5.
-Log in as a student and complete at least one chapter.
+       - Log in as a student and complete at least one chapter.
 Once finished, the Review Test for those skills will be unlocked.

      - **Using Activities Tab generators:**

-       Step 1.
-Generate a topic, then use the Generate Stories and Generate Chapters buttons in [Activities tab](#activities-tab).
+       - Generate a topic, then use the Generate Stories and Generate Chapters buttons in [Activities tab](#activities-tab).
-       Step 2.
-Use Generate Skills to create at least 3 skills for the topic in [Activities tab](#activities-tab).
+       - Use Generate Skills to create at least 3 skills for the topic in [Activities tab](#activities-tab).
-       Step 3.
-Use Generate Question Suggestions to add questions to those skills in [Activities tab](#activities-tab).
+       - Use Generate Question Suggestions to add questions to those skills in [Activities tab](#activities-tab).

      - **Manual method:**
-        Step 1.
-Create a topic, story, and chapters in the Topic Editor.
-(See [Creating a Topic](#creating-a-topic)) Step 2.
-Assign skills with questions to those chapters, publish everything, and complete the chapters as a learner.
+       - Create a topic, story, and chapters in the Topic Editor.
+(See [Creating a Topic](#creating-a-topic))
+       - Assign skills with questions to those chapters, publish everything, and complete the chapters as a learner.

 Note: The "Load dummy new structures data" button generates a basic structure but requires manual linking in the Classroom Admin and Topic Editor to fully function.
 Additionally, some reloaded explorations may be missing interaction data (such as multiple-choice options), which can occasionally prevent a learner from reaching the completion screen required to unlock the Review Test.